This post may include affiliate links; for details, see our disclosure policy.

 Description

 These thin French pancakes are surprisingly fun to make, once you get the hang of it!
-Here’s how to make basic crepes, and a few ideas on to enjoy them.
+Here’s our basic crepes recipe and a few ideas on to enjoy them.

 Ingredients